 speaker

 Jonathan Hughes

-Hi there, good morning.
-Looking at EVDAR coverage and it's now basically one and a half times.
-That's I think the highest in the post pandemic world and the outlook for improving coverage is strong due to some favorable supply demand dynamics that I think we all know about.
+Good morning.
+I was looking at EBITDA coverage, and it's now basically one and a half times.
+That's, I think, the highest in the post-pandemic world.
+And the outlook for improving coverage is strong due to some favorable supply-demand dynamics that I think we all know about.
 But I wanted to ask about the triple net lease structure.
-I know you don't necessarily get to participate in that EVDAR upside, but the safety of the rent pay do does increase.
-I don't believe I've ever asked a question about lease expirations, but for those few leases that do expire, what's the ability you have to either increase rent and maybe reset coverage and go back to say a historical 1.3, 1.4 times range or would you rather just renew them higher modestly and take the higher coverage and greater rent safety?
+I know you don't necessarily get to participate in that EBITDA upside, but the safety of the rent pay-due does increase.
+I don't believe I've ever asked a question about lease expirations, but for those few leases that do expire, what's the ability you have to either increase rent and maybe reset coverage back to, say, a historical 1.3, 1.4 times range?
+Or would you rather just renew them higher modestly and take the higher coverage and greater rent safety?

 speaker

 That's a great question, Jonathan.
-If you look at, we have a couple of majorities that are pretty big in 2027 and it's a good example of the structure in this industry where you typically have a 10 to 15 year lease that has renewals at the operators option.
-So structurally, there's really not a big opportunity in most leases to reset.
-We have a handful with reset rights for various reasons, but in terms of the overall model, you just
+If you look at, you know, we have a couple of maturities that are pretty big in 2027, and it's a good example of the structure in this industry where you typically have a 10 to 15-year lease that has renewals at the operator's option.
+So, structurally, there's really not a big opportunity in most leases to reset.
+We have a handful with reset rights for various reasons, but in terms of the overall model, you just don't that's that's not how this industry has evolved.

+speaker